MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-high-availability-clusters.md

 ## Load balance across gateways in a cluster

 You can choose to let traffic be distributed evenly across gateways in a cluster.
 By default, the selection of a gateway during load balancing is random.
+You can change this setting to distribute the load.

 > [!NOTE]
 > Offline gateway members within a cluster will negatively impact performance.
 These members should either be removed or disabled.